Creative Process Outsourcing (CPO)

 Apart from the increased competition mentioned above, the main challenge is the focus on a limited number of promotional channels that are oversaturated.

-Most marketers are focused on YouTube, Facebook, LinkedIn, and Instagram.
-When you add the fact that almost half of the competition has only been working with video for the past year, it’s easy to see that there’s too much content being pushed out the doors and too little actual expertise and craft put into it.
+Most marketers are focused on social media platforms.
+When you add that almost half of the competition has only been working with video for the past year, it’s easy to see that there’s too much content being pushed out the doors and too little actual expertise and craft put into it.

 With significant time pressures facing leaders of in-house creative services departments, the opportunity to train and develop more junior team members are increasingly rare.
 Given a high focus on outsourcing for production-related work, more time would be available to support younger workers' development of strategic and ideation ability.